Shaunwk/Budgeting-App/README.md

 5/30/2023

 I was out of town for a few days so I just got a little JS practice in.
 I will refesh and keep pushing forward.

+I did some HTML clean up and am trying out a new layout where the planned income and income box are combined and the sections are just seperated by the progress bar.

 ### Progress 7
 5/24/2023